Road blocks and rerouting.

 Colorado…Frisco, to be exact.

-Oh. nice… at least you had a nice view.
+Oh, nice.
+At least you had a good view.

-I’m so glad I didn’t have to tell him I fell off of a small ladder perched on top of a leather ottoman so I would have the height I needed to hang some art work.
-Sadly, I know this from experience, but it was in Frisco, so I did have a nice window view.
+I’m so glad I didn’t have to tell him I fell off a small ladder perched on top of a leather ottoman, which gave me the height I needed to hang some artwork.
+Sadly, I know this from experience, but it was in Frisco, so I did have a nice view out the window.
 I swear by a smelly black shirt that’s heaped in the corner of my closet, that those days are over.
 Really.

-So..my wallowing in the mud time is over and I’ve climbed out of my hole, have put on a clean shirt and am on my way to happier days.
-I’m not quite ready to find my gratitude or the silver lining in all of this as my shoulder still hurts too much to find my resolve there, but soon, I’m sure.
-In the meantime, I have found a new appreciation for shoulders that work in full range and are far more awed by seeing a shoulder in motion these days than I am by lean runner legs, chiseled abs or cut arms as a working shoulder is a far more useful goal for me right now.
-Oh to do a down dog again….
+So, my wallowing in the mud time is over, and I’ve climbed out of my hole, put on a clean shirt, and am on my way to happier days.
+I’m not quite ready to find gratitude or the silver lining in all of this, as my shoulder still hurts too much to see my resolve there, but I will soon.
+In the meantime, I have found a new appreciation for shoulders that work in full range and are far more awed by seeing a shoulder in motion these days than I am by lean runner legs, chiseled abs, or cut arms, as a working shoulder is a far more useful goal for me right now.
+Oh, to do a down dog again….

 But for now, just one more Breaking Bad…it’s an open bag of chips and I can’t seem to keep my hand out of the bag… then I’ll do some PBS or Brady Bunch counteracting.